-If you can pick your peas and mint fresh from the garden just before cooking, and then eat it outside, the flavour of this soup will blow your mind.
-But even if all you have are frozen peas and a few sprigs of shop-bought mint, this soup is well worth trying.
+If you can pick your peas and mint fresh from the garden just before cooking, the flavour of this soup will blow your mind.
+But even if all you have are frozen peas and a few sprigs of shop-bought mint, this soup is worth trying.

 This easy green pea soup recipe will feed 4-6 people, but quantities are easily increased if you're cooking for a large family.